Pharmaceutical Benefits Scheme: Inception

-In 1944, the Curtin Labor government passed the Pharmaceutical Benefits Act 1944 as part of a wider plan to create a British-style National Health Service.
-The Act was an extension of the similar Repatriation Pharmaceutical Benefits Scheme established in 1919 for Australian servicemen and women who had served in the Boer War and World War I. The Act provided for free pharmaceuticals, with benefits restricted to medicines listed in the Commonwealth Pharmaceutical Formulary, and only on the presentation of a prescription, written by a registered medical practitioner on an official government form, to a Commonwealth approved pharmacist.
-A Formulary Committee was established with the role of advising the Minister on the composition of the formulary.
-The committee was a precursor to the Pharmaceutical Benefits Advisory Committee.
+On 16 February 1944, the federal health minister, Senator James Fraser, introduced the Pharmaceutical Benefits Bill 1944 to the Senate.
+The legislation was part of a wider plan of the Curtin Labor government to create a British-style National Health Service.
+It was an extension of the Repatriation Pharmaceutical Benefits Scheme, established in 1919 for Australian servicemen and women who had served in the Boer War and World War I. The new scheme provided that medicines listed in the Commonwealth Pharmaceutical Formulary would be free, provided they were obtained via a prescription, written by a registered medical practitioner on an official government form, presented to a Commonwealth approved pharmacist.
+A Formulary Committee was established to advise the minister about what medications should be included in the formulary.
+That committee was a precursor to the Pharmaceutical Benefits Advisory Committee.

-However, the Australian Branch of the British Medical Association (BMA) challenged the Act and the High Court of Australia in Attorney-General (Vic) ex rel Dale v Commonwealth. declared the Act unconstitutional on the basis that the Commonwealth did not have the power to spend money on the provision of medicines.
-The decision prompted the 1946 referendum which amended the Constitution to allow for Commonwealth provision of pharmaceutical benefits.
-A new Pharmaceutical Benefits Act 1947 was subsequently passed.
-However, ongoing resistance by the medical profession forced amendments to provisions that required practitioners to use Commonwealth prescription forms or face a fine.
-Again the BMA challenged the Act and again the High Court found it unconstitutional.
+The Australian Branch of the British Medical Association (BMA) challenged the Act and, in Attorney-General (Vic) ex rel Dale v Commonwealth, the High Court of Australia declared the Act unconstitutional on the basis that the Commonwealth did not have the power to spend money on the provision of medicines.
+That decision prompted the government to initiate a 1946 referendum, which approved an amendment to the Australian Constitution to allow the Commonwealth government to provide pharmaceutical benefits.
+The Pharmaceutical Benefits Act 1947 was subsequently passed by parliamant.

+Ongoing resistance by the medical profession forced amendments to provisions that required practitioners to use Commonwealth prescription forms or face a fine.
+Again, the BMA challenged the Act and again the High Court found it unconstitutional.
 In November 1947, under Section 15 of the 1947 Act, the Commonwealth made arrangements to supply free products for immunisation against diphtheria and whooping cough.
-Despite the High Court finding, the Commonwealth attempted to implement the scheme with voluntary participation.
-However, only few doctors participated.
+Despite the High Court finding, the Commonwealth attempted to implement the scheme with voluntary participation, but only a few doctors participated.
 The PBS commenced on 1 July 1948.

-Finally, the High Court in October 1949 ruled that the PBS was constitutional in British Medical Association v Commonwealth (1949).
+Finally, in October 1949, in British Medical Association v Commonwealth (1949), the High Court ruled that the PBS was constitutional.

-With the election of the Menzies Liberal government in December 1949, the comprehensive scheme proposed under the 1947 Act was altered to limit the PBS list to 139 'life saving and disease preventing drugs'.
+With the election of the Menzies Coalition government in December 1949, the comprehensive scheme proposed under the 1947 Act was altered to limit the PBS list to 139 "life saving and disease preventing Drugs".
 The new regulations came into force on 4 September 1950.
-Changes to PBS were introduced on 1 March 1960 by the National Health Act No. 72 1959, which combined the existing pensioner and general schemes, expanded the range of drugs for the general public, and introduced a patient contribution (or co-payment) of 5 shillings to provide some control on volumes and expenditure.
-Despite the introduction of the co-payments, prescription volumes increased from 24.6 million in 1959/60, to 60.4 million in 1968/69, and Commonwealth expenditure rose from $43 million to $100 million at the end of the decade.
+Changes to PBS were introduced on 1 March 1960 by the National Health Act No. 72 1959, which combined the existing pensioner and general schemes, expanded the range of drugs available to the general public and, to provide some control on volumes and expenditure, introduced a patient contribution (or co-payment) of 5 shillings.
+Despite the introduction of the co-payment, prescription volumes increased from 24.6 million in 1959/60, to 60.4 million in 1968/69, and Commonwealth expenditure rose from $43 million to $100 million at the end of the decade.